tripathi-gaurav/tripathi-gaurav.github.io/about.md

 permalink: /about/
 ---

 Hello, procrastinator!
-I am Master's student (does that make me master procrastinator?) at Northeastern University, Boston.
-I am currently pursing [MS in Cybersecurity](https://www.ccis.northeastern.edu/program/cybersecurity-ms/).

-I will put GPG key here soon, in case you wish to reach out to me.
+I am a programmer at Microsoft.
+Trust me, I have intentions to keep my blob updated.

 Click here to [get my CV]({{ "/assets/Gaurav_Tripathi_Resume.pdf" | url }}).
+Yes, I know the link to my CV is broken.